zedlopez/ifm/Writing with Inform.md

 	The heavy iron grating is east of the Orchard and west of the Undertomb.
 The grating is a door.

-The second sentence is needed since otherwise Inform will take "heavy iron grating" to be the name of a third room, whereas what we want is for the grating to be something physically present in both the Orchard and in the Undertomb, and acting as a conduit between them.
-To this end it needs to be a "door", a kind we have not so far seen.
-In the absence of any other instruction, a newly created door will be fixed in place, closed and openable.
+The second sentence is needed since otherwise Inform will take `heavy iron grating` to be the name of a third room, whereas what we want is for the grating to be something physically present in both the Orchard and in the Undertomb, and acting as a conduit between them.
+To this end it needs to be a `door`, a kind we have not so far seen.
+In the absence of any other instruction, a newly created door will be `fixed in place`, `closed` and `openable`.

 The grating really does come in between the two rooms: the grating is what lies immediately east of the Orchard, not the Undertomb room.
 So if we wrote the following:

 	The Undertomb is east of the Orchard.
 The heavy iron grating is east of the Orchard and west of the Undertomb.
 The grating is a door.

 then Inform would say that this is a contradiction: we said the Undertomb was east of the Orchard, but then we said that the grating was east of the Orchard.
-Inform's "door" kind can be used for all manner of conduits, so the word door need not be taken literally.
-In Ursula K. Le Guin's beguiling novel "The Tombs of Atuan", from which the above rooms are stolen, it is not a grating which interposes, but:
+Inform's `door` kind can be used for all manner of conduits, so the word door need not be taken literally.
+In Ursula K. Le Guin's beguiling novel _The Tombs of Atuan_ (1970), from which the above rooms are stolen, it is not a grating which interposes, but:

 ^^{@Le Guin, Ursula K.}